How Bombardier’s ‘success fees’ gave them an inside track to deals around the world

 Before he agrees to a formal interview at the office of his Tunis-based All-Trade Company, he first invites a Globe reporter to join him for pizza and white wine at his yacht club in the nearby Mediterranean port of Sidi Bou Said.
 Yachting is Mr. Zarrouk's passion.
 In his heyday, it was aboard his private yachts that he would connect the representatives of international companies to his friends in governments across the Middle East and Africa.

-Some of his luxury craft were docked at Sidi Bou Said, others at Cannes in the south of France.
-These days, however, the sexagenarian Mr. Zarrouk, whose olive skin is covered with brown spots, says he needs to keep out of the sun.
+Some of his luxury craft were docked at Sidi Bou Said, others in the south of France in Cannes.
+These days, however, the sexagenarian Mr. Zarrouk, whose skin is speckled with brown spots, says he needs to keep out of the sun.
 So, we meet on the shaded terrace of his yacht club, which seems fitting for a man who has lingered for decades in the shadows of international business.

-Speaking off the record, Mr. Zarrouk tells vivid tales of the business deals he witnessed and was party to.
-During a formal interview the next day at his Tunis office, he tells more conservative versions of the same stories.
-Mr. Zarrouck says that he received a $3.5-million "success fee" payment in 2005 from Bombardier in exchange for helping a Bombardier-led consortium win what was initially a $1-billion contract from the South African government the following year.
+Before the interview begins, Mr. Zarrouk tells vivid tales of the business deals he witnessed and was party to.
+During a for

 "They gave me $1.5-million in April, 2005; $500,000 five days after the signature in June; $250,000 in October; and $250,000 in November; and then $1-million in December," he said.
 Mr. Zarrouk then spun the contract around on his wooden desk so that a Globe reporter could read it for himself.
 "That's a payment for services.
 It is a success fee."

 Mr. Bouvette would go on to become the chief executive officer of Bombela, the Bombardier-led consortium that would carry out the construction of a high-speed rail network, known as the Gautrain.
-Today, Gautrain runs 80 kilometres through the province of Gauteng, serving several population centres, from downtown Johannesburg to the diplomatic suburbs of Pretoria.
+Today, the Gautrain runs 80 kilometres through the province of Gauteng, serving several population centres, from downtown Johannesburg to the diplomatic suburbs of Pretoria.

 Mr. Zarrouk says that Bombardier and its partners would have lost the Gautrain project to Spanish competitor ACS-Dragados without his intervention.